conroyj23/Messenger-Application/README.md

 # Overview

-Our application is a messenger app that will allow users to create an account, login, and send messages to a single or multiple users — privately and publicly.
-Users will be able to add friends (or contacts) in order to communicate.
-They'll be able to send audio and images to each other while chatting.
+Our application is a web-based messenger application that will allow users to:
+1. Create an account
+	1. Login to an account
+2. Users can send:
+	1. Private messages
+	2. Public messages
+	3. Group messages
+3. Users can:
+	1. Add friends to their account's friends list and view their friends list.
+	3. Change their account information.
+	4. Change the display theme of the page (Darkmode/Lightmode).
+	5. Clear the chatroom.
+	6. View the current user list, as well as the user's current group chatrooms.

 # System Analysis